neithernut/dr.w.falls/doc/design/Gameplay.md

 detection of elements that need recategorization just before altering the row offset for the field of moving elements.
 Firstly, the detection of elements in the lowest row is trivial.
-For all other elements, we'll need to check whether the tile in the field of settled elements just below element's mapped position is occupied.
-If it is occupied, the element in question and any element bound to it settles.
+For all other elements, we'll need to check whether the tile in the field of settled elements just below a given element's mapped position is occupied.
+If it is, the element in question and any element bound to it settles.

 The settling of an element may also cause the settling of any element directly